Your Board Appointment Plan: 10 step guide

 Board Appointment Plan

-STEP 1 – Be proactive and start now
+STEP 1 – Adopt a proactive approach

 STEP 3 – Stop doing what isn’t working